jasperan/pytorch-tensorflow/1_getting_started_with_pytorch_on_oci.md

 ![3](https://raw.githubusercontent.com/jasperan/pytorch-tensorflow/main/img/3.PNG?raw=true)

-Now that we're inside the notebook, we have control over the machine (we can access it through a Terminal just like we would if we ssh'd into the machine) or we can control Python environments through the Environment Explorer.
+Now that we’re inside the notebook, we have control over the machine (we can access it through a Terminal just like we would if we ssh’d into the machine) or we can control Python environments through the Environment Explorer.
 For new users, I highly recommend the environment explorer, as it has several pre-built environments ready to go.
 We can find PyTorch in the environment explorer very easily, and install it.

 ![4](https://raw.githubusercontent.com/jasperan/pytorch-tensorflow/main/img/4.PNG?raw=true)